horstjens/internationalopenmagazine/content/pages/contribute.md

 You're welcome!

+# non-authors

+  * We seek people interested in maintaining an worldwide [conference and event list](http://internationalopenmagazine.org/pages/events.html)

 ## improve, discuss

 Have a feature request?
 Detected bad spelling or worse errors in an article?
 Don't hesitate to create an [Issue at our Github site](https://github.com/horstjens/internationalopenmagazine/issues).

 If you just want to discuss an article with others, please use you preferred social media network using the hashtag `#IntOpenMag`.
-Click on the *#IntOpenMag* Icon on the left sidebar to see a selection of social networks.
+Click on the *Discuss* Icon on the left sidebar to see a selection of social networks.
 If you prefer email over social networks (good choice!), use our [mailing list](https://groups.google.com/forum/#!forum/internationalopenmagazine).

+# for authors

 ## wanted topics